baldurbjarnason/rehype-annotate/README.md

 ## Install

-I haven't yet published this package on `npm` but you can install it directly from the GitHub repository.
+We haven't yet published this package on `npm` but you can install it directly from the GitHub repository.

 [`npm`](https://docs.npmjs.com/cli/install):